kirmar/delaysay/README.md

     Usage Hint: *`[time] say [message]`*
     Escape channels, users, and links sent to your app: *[X]*
 - Click *[Save]*

+Save your OAuth token in the SSM Parameter Store.

+Store the parameter name in a variable called "token_name" in delaysay/slack_oauth_token.py.

+In your IAM console, create a policy that allows the action "ssm:GetParameter" on your OAuth token's parameter name.
+Attach it to your Lambda function's IAM role.

 ## Install Slack App in workspace